Skip to content

 Type Description

-Dictionary mapping terminated process UUIDs to their exit codes
+Dictionary mapping terminated process UUIDs to their exit statuses

 Source code in drunc/processes/ssh_process_lifetime_manager_shell.py